 Why is this medication prescribed?

-The combination of atovaquone and proguanil is used to treat a certain kind of malaria infection (a serious infection that is spread by mosquitoes in certain parts of the world and can cause death) and to prevent a certain kind of malaria infection in travelers who visit areas where malaria is common.
+Atovaquone and proguanil is used to prevent or treat certain kinds of malaria infections (a serious infection that is spread by mosquitoes in certain parts of the world).
 Atovaquone and proguanil is in a class of medications called antimalarials.
 It works by killing the organisms that cause malaria.

 How should this medicine be used?